fbpx Scholarships | University of West Alabama Skip to main content

 • American Legion Auxiliary: For an application, please write to: Executive Secretary, American Legion Auxiliary, Department of Alabama, 120 North Jackson Street, Montgomery, AL 36104.

 • J. L. Bedsole Scholars Program: A scholarship based on character and leadership.
-Student must be graduating from an accredited school in the following counties: Mobile, Clarke, Baldwin, Monroe, or Washington (graduates of Sweetwater High School also eligible).
-For more information, call (334) 432-3369 or email patty@jlbedsolefoundation.org.
+Students must be graduating from an accredited school in the following counties: Mobile, Clarke, Baldwin, Monroe or Washington (graduates of Sweetwater High School are also eligible).
+For more information, call (334) 432-3369 or email patty@jlbedsolefoundation.org

 • Pursuant to the purpose of The McPhearson Foundation, the Board of Directors has elected to provide an annual scholarship to assist spinal cord injured people in continuing their education.
 The scholarship may be awarded to a graduating senior or a deserving student already enrolled in a post-secondary school.
-More information concerning eligibility and criteria for this scholarship can be found here.
-Any interested student seeking this scholarship shall complete and return The McPhearson Foundation, Inc. application
+More information concerning eligibility and criteria for this scholarship can be found The McPhearson Foundation, Inc. application.

 • The Alfa Foundation is helping cover the cost of college or technical school for up to 100 outstanding students.
 High School seniors and post-secondary undergraduates enrolled or planning to enroll in a two or four-year college, university, or technical school in the state of Alabama are encouraged to apply.
-One hundred scholarships worth $1,000 will be awarded statewide.
-The application is available at www.alfainsurance.com from November 17, 2020- January 31, 2021.
+One hundred scholarships worth $1,000.00 will be awarded statewide.
+The application is available at www.alfainsurance.com from November 17, 2020-January 31, 2021.